tosifAN/Image_augmentation_and_people_detection_using_yolov8/README.md

 ## Project Structure

 - `dataset/`: Contains augmented and labeled dataset.
-- `model/`: Saved YOLOv8 model weights after training.
+- `mymodel.ipynb.url`: Here is the colab link of Training and Testing Code.
-- `testing/`: Results and findings from testing on videos and images.
+- `inference/`: Results and findings from testing on videos and images.
-- `notebooks/`: Jupyter notebooks used for data preprocessing, model training, and testing.
-- `utils/`: Utility scripts or helper functions used during the project.
+- `source/`: inputs

 ## Usage